 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-Governmental assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$21.2 million at the close of 2018.
+Governmental assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$22.8 million at the close of 2019.

-Governmental net position of \$104.2 million reflects its investment in capital assets (e.g., land, buildings, machinery and equipment, vehicles and infrastructure), less any related debt used to acquire those assets that is still outstanding.
+Governmental net position of \$107.2 million reflects its investment in capital assets (e.g., land, buildings, machinery and equipment, vehicles and infrastructure), less any related debt used to acquire those assets that is still outstanding.
 The Town uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the investment in its capital assets is reported net of its related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the net position, \$12.1 million represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position is a deficit of \$95.1 million.
-The deficit is the result of the Town recording its net pension liability of \$32.2 million along with the net other postemployment benefits (OPEB) liability of \$83 million.
-These are long term unfunded liabilities that will not require significant short term resources.
-Unrestricted net position decreased by \$600,000.
-This was mainly due to the receipt of capital grants offset by an increase in the Town's Pension and OPEB liabilities.
+An additional portion of the net position, \$13.0 million represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position is a deficit of \$97.4 million.
+The deficit is the result of the Town recording its net pension liability of \$43.6 million along with the net other postemployment benefits (OPEB) liability of \$101.3 million.
+These are long term unfunded liabilities that will not require significant short-term resources.
+Unrestricted net position decreased by \$2.3 million.
+This was mainly due to an increase in the Town's pension and OPEB liabilities.

-Condensed financial data for 2018 and 2017 is presented below.
+Condensed financial data for 2019 and 2018 is presented below.